Planning Policy Consultations

 Call for Sites

-The council recently undertook a Call for Sites consultation which closed on Wednesday 3 July 2019.
+The council undertook a Call for Sites consultation which closed in July 2019.
 This consultation asked for developers, landowners or other interested parties to let us know about sites that could be suitable for residential, employment or other development.

 Planning Policy and Infrastructure team